 Employer liability for workplace sexual assault ensures that organizations are held accountable when their negligence contributes to harm.
 These claims focus on creating safer workplaces and providing survivors with a path to compensation.

-If you believe your employer failed to protect you, you may have the right to pursue a workplace sexual assault claim in California.
-An experienced legal team can help you understand your options, gather evidence, and advocate for your rights.
+If you believe your employer failed to protect you, you may have the right to pursue a sexual assault claim in California.
+The experienced legal team at Adamson Ahdoot can help you understand your options, gather evidence, and advocate for your rights.